Thivyadhanasegaran/webapp/README.md

 npm start —> to start the server

 Health Check (/healthz)
-•	Checks if the application has connectivity to the database.
+•	Checks if the application has connectivity to the database..
 •	Returns HTTP "200 OK" —> if the connection is successful.
 •	Returns HTTP "503 Service Unavailable" —> if the connection is unsuccessful.